 Make a point of re-sharing posts from users with your branded hashtags.
 This is known as UGC (user-generated content).

-Encourage your customers to post pictures on social media of their pets using your products.
+Encourage your customers to post pictures on social media of their pets using your product or pet food.
 As a result, you’ll get free advertising.
-People will see those posts from users that they follow.
+People related to the pet industry will see those posts from users that they follow.
 You’ll get brand exposure to prospective customers who may not even know who you are right now.

 Run A Giveaway

-Contests are one of my favorite ways to build awareness for products on social media.
-It’s a great way to create suspense before you launch a new product as well.
+Contests in the pet market are one of my favorite ways to build awareness for products on social media.
+It’s a great way to create suspense before you launch a new product in the pet care industry as well.

 To run a profitable giveaway, you’ll need to offer something of value for free.
 The bigger the value, the greater the participation will be.